 |Imbalance Settlement Period (Electricity Balancing Market)|

-The so-called 'Winter Package' defines a Imbalance Settlement Period as the time unit for which the imbalance of the Balance Responsible Parties is calculated (Article 2(2)(n) of the Proposal for a Regulation of the European Parliament and of the Council on the internal market for electricity (recast), 30.11.2016, COM(2016) 861 final 2016/0379 (COD)).
+The so-called 'Winter Energy Package' uses the same definition (Article 2(2)(n) of the Proposal for a Regulation of the European Parliament and of the Council on the internal market for electricity (recast), 30.11.2016, COM(2016) 861 final 2016/0379 (COD)).

-The length of the Imbalance Settlement Period impacts on:
+The length of the imbalance settlement period impacts on:

-- the volume calculation (request or metered).
+- volume calculation (request or metered).

-ACER's Recommendation No 03/2015 of 20 July 2015 on the Network Code on Electricity Balancing called NC EB explicitly defines the length of the of the harmonised Imbalance Settlement Period.
+ACER's Recommendation No 03/2015 of 20 July 2015 on the Network Code on Electricity Balancing called NC EB explicitly defines the length of the of the harmonised imbalance settlement period.

-|Last Updated on Tuesday, 24 January 2017 00:35|
+|Last Updated on Saturday, 27 January 2018 20:05|